What's Really Inside McDonald's Chicken McNuggets?

 With barbeque sauce: 330 calories, 18 grams fat, 29 grams carbs, 13 grams protein, 10 grams sugar, 800 milligrams sodium, 1 gram dietary fiber.

-LISTED INGREDIENTS:
+LISTED INGREDIENTS

 *Prepared in vegetable oil (Canola Oil, Corn Oil, Soybean Oil, Hydrogenated Soybean Oil with TBHQ and Citric Acid added to preserve freshness).
 Dimethylpolysiloxane added as an antifoaming agent.
 Prepared in vegetable oil (Canola oil, corn oil, soybean oil, hydrogenated soybean oil with TBHQ and citric acid added to preserve freshness).
 Dimethylpolysiloxane added as an antifoaming agent.

-HOW MUCH ACTUAL CHICKEN IS IN MCDONALD'S MCNUGGETS?
+1st Question: HOW MUCH ACTUAL CHICKEN IS IN MCDONALD'S MCNUGGETS?

 It's always good to see the actual food listed as the first ingredient —white boneless chicken.